Ulauncher/Ulauncher/docs/extensions/tutorial.rst

   Key that is used to retrieve value for a certain preference

 ``type`` (required)
-  Can be "keyword", "checkbox", "input", "text", or "select"
+  Can be "keyword", "checkbox", "number", "input", "text", or "select"

   * keyword - define keyword that user has to type in in order to use your extension
   * checkbox - rendered as a checkbox
+  * number - rendered as a single line number input
   * input - rendered as a single line text input
   * text - rendered as a multiple line text input
   * select - rendered as list of options to choose from